dstackai/dstack/docs/quickstart.md

 * You've [signed up](https://dstack.ai/signup) with dstack
 * You have an existing AWS account (otherwise, [sign up](https://portal.aws.amazon.com/billing/signup) for AWS beforehand)
 * You have Git installed locally
 * You have Python 3.7 (or higher) and pip installed locally

+!!! info ""
+    Currently, dstack supports only AWS.
+GCP and Azure support is under a private beta.
+To try GCP and Azure support, drop an email to `hello@dstack.ai`.

 ## Step 1: Link your AWS account

-To let dstack provision infrastructure for running workflows in your cloud account, you have to provide dstack the corresponding credentials.
+To let dstack provision the infrastructure required for your workflows in your AWS account, you have to provide dstack the corresponding credentials.
 To do that, go to the `Settings`, and then `AWS`.

 Here, provide `AWS Access Key ID` and `AWS Secret Access Key` that have the [corresponding](runners.md#on-demand-runners) permissions to create EC2 instances in your AWS account.

-Once you've specified credentials, use the `Add limit` button to configure limits:
+Once you've provided the credentials, use the `Add limit` button to configure the limits:

 ![](images/dstack_on_demand_settings.png){ lazy=true width="1060" }

-The `Limits` instruct dstack about the maximum number of EC2 instances of the specific `Instance Type` and in the specific `Region`, that dstack can create at one time.
+The limits tell dstack what maximum number of EC2 instances of the specific instance type and i particular region dstack can provision.

 ## Step 2: Install the CLI

-To run workflows, you need the dstack CLI.
+To run workflows, you'll need the dstack CLI.
 Here's how to install and configure it:

 ```bash
 pip install dstack -U